top of page

 Hadrian's Wall

-The Roman empire made full use of mercenaries in their army, also to defend the external borders.
+The Roman Empire made full use of mercenaries in their army, also to defend the external borders.
 Many Frisian mercenaries too.
-Both the Frisii and the Frisiavones, the latter being the Romanized Frisians (IJssennagger 2017), were enrolled and stationed at Hadrian’s Wall.
+Both the Frisii and the Frisiavones, the latter being the Romanized Frisians (IJssennagger 2017), were enrolled and stationed along Hadrian’s Wall.
 Several inscriptions on pagan altar stones testify of their presence, besides remains of Frisian pottery does too.
 We even know the name of one of the Frisian chieftains who did the watch at the wall.
-No, it's not Jon Snow, but Notfrid.
-Read also our post on these Frisian mercenaries in the Roman Army.
+No, it's not Jon Snow, but a person named Notfrid.
+Read also our blog post on these Frisian mercenaries in the Roman Army.

-There is an excellent, modest long-distance trail along Hadrian’s Wall, the Hadrian's Wall Path.
+There's an excellent, modest long-distance trail along Hadrian’s Wall, the Hadrian’s Wall Path.
+One of the Frisian Bastards hiked the trail (2024), including much information given on historic sites about Frisian and Batavian mercenaries.

 Antonine Wall (UK) – 65 km

 Construction of this wall started two decennia after Hadrian’s Wall was built, namely in the year 142.
-It ran between present-day town Firth of Forth in the east, and the town Firth of Clyde in the west, in Scotland.
+It ran between the present-day town of Firth of Forth in the east, and the town of Firth of Clyde in the west in Scotland.
 Its purpose too was to protect Romano-Britannia against the Caledonian tribes.
-Just like its older and bigger brother Hadrian’s Wall more to the south.
+Just like its older and bigger brother Hadrian's Wall more to the south.
 This time the wall was made of turf.
 Maybe it was a rush job.

 antonine wall